arqPhenry/arqPhenry/README.md

 - 👀 I’m interested in how to improve the processes of creating architecture, urban living and quality of life, through programming.
 - 🌱 I’m currently learning Javascript, with specialization in backend, big data and IoT.
 - 💞️ I’m looking to collaborate on web development projects, backend and creation of digital tools.
-- 📫 How to reach me: Twitter: @elphenry
+- 📫 How to reach me: Twitter: @elphenry, Mail: navashenrym@gmail.com